Wajih-O/mouse-pointer-controller/README.md

 ```

-It provides also `mouse_controller.py` as a runnable command/script (already in path after installation).
+It provides also `mouse_controller.py` as a runnable command/script (already in the path after installation).
 To show the main script help `mouse_controller.py -h`
 where `mouse_controller.py start -h` shows the main command `start` help:

 ```text